MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 # About trial environments

-Using the Power Platform admin center, you can create three types of Common Data Service environments: sandbox, production, or trial.
+Using the Power Platform admin center, you can create four types of Common Data Service environments: sandbox, production, trial, or trial (subscription-based).
 A trial environment is useful for trying out model-driven apps in Dynamics 365 at no cost.
 Trial environments expire after 30 days.

+## Trial (subscription-based)

+With version XYZ, we're introducing this new trial environment type.

+trial
+- 30 days

+trial (subscription-based)
+- 3GB of capacity so 3 environments can be created.
+- details: time remaining is based on subscription
+-

 ## Check the expiration date